 To register tanning devices: Fill out the Application for Registration of Tanning Beds - F-47337 (PDF, 16 KB) and return with the $10.00 permit fee to the Wisconsin Department of Health Services, Division of Public Health, Tanning Device Registration, Room B157, P.O.
 Box 2659, Madison, WI 53701-2659.

 To assist with speedier service, we now have a group email at DHSXrayTanning@dhs.wisconsin.gov.
 Please feel free to send us any questions, technical or administrative.

-- Medications and Other Agents That Increase Sensitivity to Light - This includes over-the-counter supplements which may cause increased sensitivity.
-It is the operators' responsibility, under the law, to determine whether a client is taking medicine or supplements which may require alteration of the tanning times.
+- Medications and Other Agents That Increase Sensitivity to Light - This includes over-the-counter supplements that may cause increased sensitivity.
+It is the operators' responsibility, under the law, to determine whether a client is taking medicine or supplements that may require alteration of the tanning times.

 - Management of Waste Fluorescent Lamps and Incandescent Bulbs - The Wisconsin Department of Natural Resources and the US EPA require that lamps used in tanning beds, which may contain mercury, are disposed of in an approved manner.

 - There is a new 10% federal excise tax on indoor Tanning services contained in the Patient Protection and Affordable Care Act (HR 3590).
-See the IRS website for details. (exit DHS) Taxes on Form 720 are to be sent to: Dept of the Treasury, IRS, Cincinnati, OH 45999-0009.
+See the IRS website for details.
+Taxes on Form 720 are to be sent to: Department of the Treasury, IRS, Cincinnati, OH 45999-0009.

 Tanning Program Associate